prideout/euler/src/verbiage.md

 To learn more about this, I recommend David Richeson's excellent book [*Euler's Gem*][1], which was the inspiration for this page.

-Also the inimitable 3blue1brown has a great video on the polyhedron formula [here][2], as well as [this][3] video about the surface area of a sphere.
+Also the inimitable 3blue1brown has a [great video on the polyhedron formula][2], as well as [a video about the surface area of a sphere][3].

 </segment>